kenandutan/Codecademy-ML-AI-Engineer-Foundations-Final-Portfolio/README.md

 The data I am using is: the "Student Stress Factors: A Comprehensive Analysis" dataset from Kaggle.

+From the creator:
+"We were inspired by a research paper to create a dataset that delves into the student experience, and to ensure its quality, we gathered data through a combination of online and offline surveys.
+The primary motivation for our work stemmed from the insights provided by the paper, which prompted us to balance the features of the dataset, aiming to gain a deeper understanding of students' lives.
+Our approach involved conducting the surveys as a practical implementation of the paper's ideas, resulting in the creation of our dataset."

 Age group: 15 to 24
 City: Dharan, Nepal
 1) Anxiety : range from 0 to 21, Measure : GAD-7